 Expect the Unexpected

 While every outdoor enthusiast knows the value of preparation, sometimes it’s hard to feel like you’ve completely covered your bases.
-That said, some considerations are more vital than others, such as making sure you have solid travel insurance coverage before you dangling off that cliff and don’t leave home without a first aid kit.
+That said, some considerations are more vital than others, such as making sure you have solid travel insurance coverage before you dangling off that cliff and not leaving home without a first aid kit.

 Other surprises, however, tend to be a little more….well, unexpected.
-Check out this list of the best travel accessories to ensure you’re stocked up on everything from solar-powered battery phone chargers to the best luggage for an outdoor adventure.
+Check out this list of the best travel accessories to ensure you’re stocked on everything from solar-powered battery phone chargers to luggage for an outdoor adventure.